×

 How is a Hand Fracture Diagnosed?

-Treatment Options for Hand Fractures
+Treatment for Hand Fractures at Raleigh Orthopaedic

 Nonsurgical Treatment

-Surgical Treatment
+Surgical Treatment Options

 More serious hand fractures, such as open fractures where pieces of bone have broken through the skin, may require surgery to be treated.
 During surgery, your doctor will make an incision to reposition bone fragments and use small metal devices – wires, plates, screws, pins, and staples – to hold the pieces of fractured bone in place.
 After the procedure, you will likely have to wear a cast or splint for a period of time to avoid further injury and ensure a full recovery.
 Discuss with your doctor when it is safe to begin range-of-motion exercises and resume normal activities.